martindurant/intake-datashare-blog/conda_forge.md

 is much appreciated, and has the practical upshot that the following simpler installation command will work, and also will likely happen much faster for not having to download the metadata of the Conda-Forge channel.
-The process of preparing packages for defaults is somewhat more involved, since it requires that dependencies are also on defaults (otherwise there would be no point!).
+The process of preparing packages for defaults is somewhat more involved, since it requires that dependencies are also on defaults (otherwise there would be no point!), and so the versions of packages there are not necessarily as recent as on conda-forge.

 To install from defaults: